-The following outlines the information collected in the property data list for each individual property owned or managed by a registered community housing provider.
+The following outlines the information collected in the property data list for each individual property owned or managed by a registered community housing provider (effective from 6 July 2026).
 This data is used to generate a summary of community housing assets in the form of the Community Housing Asset Performance Report (CHAPR).
 If mandatory data is missing the CHAPR will error and the provider will be unable to submit their return.

 Mandatory: Yes